PlanterApp/planter_blog/content/posts/choose-garden-compost/index.md

 ### Home compost

 Composting at home is an easy an inexpensive way to have a compost source for your garden.
 Home compost is typically lower in nutrients than manure-based composts, however it's a great source of organic matter to incorporate into your soil.
-Homemade compost can also be used as a deep mulch however depending on the size of your property and how much input material you're able to collect it may be challenging to produce in large enough quantities.
+Homemade compost can also be used as a deep mulch however depending on how much input material you're able to collect it may be challenging to produce in large enough quantities.
 For more information the basics of composting and on how to compost at home check out [Compost: Add Life to Your Garden](https://blog.planter.garden/posts/compost-add-life-to-your-garden/)

 ![Three compost bins made with different materials side-by-side with a garden fork in the foreground and a hedge in the background](https://ucarecdn.com/45d916c3-82f1-4c36-8335-fb5a10b5ba49/Home-compost-bins.jpg)